 Gloria graduated from the University of Melbourne with a Bachelor in Veterinary Science with honours in 2004.
 She worked in private practice in Melbourne’s western suburbs until 2008 when she moved to Sydney to work at the University of Sydney.
 After a year teaching students and obtaining a Graduate Certificate in Veterinary Clinical Studies Gloria moved back to Victoria and continued to work in small animal practice in Melbourne’s west.

 Gloria’s special interests include rabbits, guinea pigs, chickens, companion birds and reptiles.
 She has completed the AVAS course for veterinary acupuncture and the PGF course in small animal behavioural medicine.

-Gloria enjoys baking elaborate cakes in her spare time and shares her house with two dogs, two cats, four rabbits, six chickens, a guinea pig, a quail and a husband.
+Gloria enjoys baking elaborate cakes in her spare time and shares her house with two dogs, two cats, four rabbits, six chickens, a guinea pig and a quail.

 Dr Tina Chen

 Tina graduated from the University of Queensland in 1993 and has lived in Melbourne for the last 8 years.